Catmint Vs Catnip: What’s the Difference?

 Where to Plant

-Both catmint Vs catnip are easy to grow perennial plants that belong to the Nepeta genus.
+Both catmint Vs catnip are easy-to-grow perennial plants that belong to the Nepeta genus.
 They prefer full sun and well-drained soil, making them perfect additions to any garden or landscape.
 They can be grown in containers as well, making them a great option for those with limited space.

 Growing Tips